Our

 We actively maintain a list of women working in the field of computer architecture.
 The goal of this list is many-fold.
 First, the list services as a resource for program chairs and conference organizers to identify women to serve in key technical roles such as keynote, panels and program committees.
 Second, the list is designed to foster community and help women connect with other women in computer architecture.
 This list can be used by current and potential graduate students to find advisors and mentors.
 Four profiles, selected randomly, are shown below.
 We encourage you to browse the full directory.

-Picture of Margaret Martonosi
+Picture of Reetuparna Das

 Personal URL